NicoleBIA/Superstore-BI-Analytics/Executive_Portfolio_Summary_README.md

 ![Profit Performance Matrix](/Assets/Profit_Performance_Matrix_ShipMode.png)

 **Behavioral Cue:**
-The high profit margin from Same Day shipping to Home Office customers may reflect urgent, business-critical purchase behavior — such as restocking office supplies like **Paper or Labels**, which previously showed high margin efficiency.
+The high profit margin from Same Day shipping to Home Office customers may reflect urgent, business-critical purchase behavior; such as restocking office supplies like **Paper or Labels**, which previously showed high margin efficiency.

 This suggests that while Same Day isn’t a volume driver, it plays a vital role in **margin optimization for time-sensitive, high-utility items**.